Portland, Oregon Natural Disaster List. Is your Home Safe?

 5. Portland Wildfires and Inversions

-Last year Oregon had a record-setting number of wildfires.
 Experts at Oregon State University say that, due to climate change, the number of wildfires in the area will continue to increase in size and intensity.
 For some, it’s hard to understand why this is the case with Oregon being such a damp state.
 The reality, though, is that the landscapes here are naturally dry.

-While the Willamette Valley (Portland’s location) and the coast are exceptions—meaning that Portland doesn’t make the list for the top Oregon cities to be hit by wildfires—we can still be seriously affected by fires when they rage on for days.
+While the Willamette Valley (Portland’s location) and the coast are exceptions—meaning that Portland doesn’t make the list of the top Oregon cities to be hit by wildfires—we can still be seriously affected by fires when they rage on for days.

 Portland is located in a valley, so we get hit with inversions, which basically means warm air settles in and puts a “lid” on top of the smoke that settles into the valley.
-This creates health hazards for everyone, and especially for the elderly and those with chronic illnesses, like asthma.
+This creates health hazards for everyone, especially for the elderly and those with chronic illnesses like asthma.
 One thing you can do to cut down on the amount of smoke entering your home is to tighten the seals around your windows.

 This isn’t to say that Portland is void of wildfire hazard zones, though.
 The west side of Portland has a Wildland Urban Interface.
 It’s the spot where Forest Park meets the city.
-Other high-risk zones are southeast of Portland around Johnson Creek and Happy Valley.
+Other high-risk zones are southeast of Portland, around Johnson Creek and Happy Valley.

 Check out the Portland wildfire risk map here.